shiuandai/Cookie-Consent/README.md

 ## 1. - Design requirements

-Designing a hometown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
-The next sections are crucial for any web project.
+Designing a cookie consent website requires following skills and the cookie design should like be presented in the website.

 ### 1.1 - Structure design